matt4biz/oak/README.md

     2: 0177
     3: 0x007f

 If neither `-e` nor `-f` is present (the former takes precedence), oak starts an interactive REPL.
-Use ctrl-D to exit.
+Exit with "bye" or ctrl-D to exit; the latter will not save any state.

 oak uses Go's default floating point representation if no display mode is set.